-They mention the “daughter of Zion” several times in the Old Testament.
-These are mostly prophecies but one mentioning refers to poetry.
-Zion means Jerusalem and entire Israel and its people, the Chosen People of the Lord, then Zion's daughter is not a single person, it's not a particular person; It's the people of Israel..
+Zion means Jerusalem, the chosen people of the Lord, and entire Israel and its people.
+Zion's daughter is not a single person; it's not a particular person; It's the people of Israel.

 There are several pieces of Biblical texts that speak about the daughter of Zion.

-- When Assyria threatened Jerusalem, Hezekiah the king turned to the Lord for the defense and the Lord responded through Isaiah that any threats to the innocent daughter of Zion are considered as an insult against the Lord himself.
+- When Assyria threatened Jerusalem, Hezekiah, the King, turned to the Lord for defence, and the Lord responded through Isaiah that any threats to the innocent daughter of Zion were considered an insult against the Lord himself.

 - Hezekiah the King was a rare case for Judaea: most of the local kings of that time were rather into rioting against the Lord than staying faithful to him.
-Jeremiah warns them saying that if they don't fight evil, the Lord will punish them and people will be as defenseless in front of the Lord's rage as a daughter of Zion in labor is defenseless against attackers.
+Jeremiah warns them, saying that if they don't fight evil, the Lord will punish them, and people will be as defenceless in front of the Lord's rage as a daughter of Zion in labour is defenceless against attackers.

-- The woman in labor turns into a bull that smashes its enemies.
-Represented as a defenseless weak creature, the daughter of Zion eventually turns into a bull with iron horns and cloves made of bronze, which will smash all its enemies.
+- The woman in labour turns into a bull that smashes its enemies.
+Represented as a defenceless, weak creature, the daughter of Zion eventually turns into a bull with iron horns and cloves made of bronze, which will smash all its enemies.

 - The daughter of Zion is a people waiting to be saved.
-After the punishment of exile, the Lord promises restoration of Israel.
-His chosen people will know gladness again when the Lord himself will praise them and save them.
+After the punishment of exile, the Lord promises the restoration of Israel.
+His chosen people will know gladness again when the Lord praises and saves them.

 - The daughter of Zion is also a land waiting for a king.
-It's a prophecy that says: all the enemies of Israel will be destroyed, all the sins will be fought.
+It's a prophecy that says: all the enemies of Israel will be destroyed, and all the sins will be fought.
 She is supposed to be happy and rejoice because the King is coming, riding a saddled donkey.
-In spite of the fact that the daughter has not once rioted against the Father, he promises to give her a King, his son Jesus.
+Even though the daughter has not once rioted against the Father, he promises to give her a King, his son Jesus.

-The very statement “daughter of Zion” means that the lord is a loving father who cherishes his people even when they stand against him, his will and testaments.
-Naming the people of Jerusalem and entire Israel the daughter of Zion, the Lord shows that no matter how lost, sinful, evil they are, in the end, they will stay beside their heavenly Father and he, in his love, will forgive them all their sins.
+Naming the people of Jerusalem and entire Israel the daughter of Zion, the Lord shows that no matter how lost, sinful, and evil they are, in the end, they will stay beside their heavenly Father, and He, in his love, will forgive them all their sins.